serge-rgb/milton/README.md

 - Wacom support

-    Milton currently works with a Wacom intuos pen&touch on Windows and Linux (X11).
+    Milton currently supports Wacom on Windows Mac and Linux.
+The Mac version should support any tablet device.
-    OSX support is coming.

-- Gamma-correct alpha blending and 32-bit floating point per channel

 - Software rendered.

+    Milton uses OpenGL 2.1 to draw the canvas and many GUI elements.
+However, most of the heavy lifting is done by a CPU software renderer.
+This is a huge win for a one-man-team when attempting to write a reliable application.

 - Fast and light-weight